Environment policy Environment policy

 Airport Carbon Accreditation

 As part of this process, the airport joined the Airport Carbon Accreditation certification program.
-He obtained his certificate Level 2: Reduction.
+The airport has renewed the level the certificate Level 2: Reduction.

 Quimper Bretagne Airport has just obtained Level 2 of the Airport Carbon Accreditation, proof of an effective reduction in greenhouse gas emissions and of the airport’s commitment in this regard.